 While anyone can develop an eating disorder, more females than males tend to be affected, in particular young women.
 It is difficult for researchers to give a definitive answer on prevalence, but an Australian study has shown that 8.8% of female adolescents had an eating disorder, with almost half of these also having high levels of depression or anxiety.

 Eating disorders can be treated successfully.
 Because they effect the person physically and psychologically, it is usually most helpful to treat them with a team of professionals including psychiatrists, dieticians, psychologists, nurses and others.
 When someone is very seriously affected, it may be necessary for them to be treated in hospital for a time.
 Information and mutual support are also important for the person affected and for family and friends.

 It is important to ask your doctor about any concerns you have.
 SANE Australia also produces a range of easy-to-read publications and multimedia resources on mental illness.

-For more information related to this topic see:
+For more information related to this topic see the resources below.

 Please click on one of the links below to access resources related to this topic.

 These resources are available to you for free but if you can make a contribution - small or large - to help make these materials available to other people, it would be a big help!